JoeMoncrieff/Chrome-CardTabber/README.md

 ## Dev notes

-Currently this project only prints to console. you can check if the project is working as intended by using the inspect functionality and getting the console output for each page.
+This project now has a tab. added a functionality to add part.

+### Functionality to add

+* potential toggle between qtys and non-qtys
+* potential style swap between
+    * "1x cardName"
+    * "1 cardName"
+    * "cardName"
+* Implementation of MTGgoldfish
+    * add from event decklists as well?

 ### Known issues

 1. **Scryfall**
-    * Arena cards add wierd in the search page
+    * Arena cards add weird in the search page

     * "Add to Tabber" buttons aren't aligned in the text only mode
 2. General